w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ### Polkadot and Kusama

-In Polkadot, the Parachains can be considered as a different way to achieve what rollups do.
-The sharding model already exists as the Relay-chain being the beacon chain and Parachains being the shards.
+In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} parachains can be considered as a different way to achieve what rollups do.
+The sharding model already exists as the Relay-chain being the beacon chain and parachains being the shards.
 Parachains have a similar implementation of an Optimistic rollup and a similar architecture to a ZK-rollup.
 Parachain logic runs a validity proof.
-The proof (the approvals protocol) is interactive, unlike ZK-rollups, which are non-interactive.
+The proof (the Approval Protocol) is interactive, unlike ZK-rollups, which are non-interactive.
 Additionally, unlike ZK-rollups, there are no difficulties in creating parachains with Turing-complete logic.
-This is a fundamental weakness of ZK rollups, as Turing completeness within ZK circuits takes work.
+This is a fundamental weakness of ZK rollups, as Turing completeness within ZK circuits is difficult (if not impossible) to achieve.
 In addition, Optimistic rollups are required by architecture to have their 'sequencer selection' logic live in their host contract.
 This is because the smart contract needs to accept blocks that may be bad and may not be executed and needs to filter out spam.
 Parachains, like ZK rollups, can encapsulate the sequencer-selection logic within their validation code.

 ## Message Passing